Mark Kopec Now

 External Fixation: In certain complex fractures, external fixation devices may be used to stabilize the bones from outside the body.

-- Complications of Surgical Treatment:
+- Complications of Surgical Treatment

 - Infection: Surgical procedures carry a risk of infection, which may require additional treatment and prolong the recovery process.

-- Nerve or blood vessel damage: During surgery, there can be injury to nearby nerves or blood vessels, which may result in sensory or motor deficits.
+- Nerve damage or blood vessel damage: During surgery, there can be injury to nearby nerves or blood vessels, which may result in sensory or motor deficits.

 - Hardware-related complications: Metal implants used for fixation may cause irritation, discomfort, or require removal in some cases.

-Visit the free consultation page or video.
+Visit our free consultation page or video.
 Then contact the Kopec Law Firm at 800-604-0704 to speak directly with Attorney Mark Kopec.
 He is a top-rated Baltimore medical malpractice lawyer.
 The Kopec Law Firm is in Baltimore and pursues cases throughout Maryland and Washington, D.C.